MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eventlog.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the security descriptor to use for the log using the Security Descriptor Definition Language (SDDL) string.
 You cannot configure write permissions for this log.

 If you enable this policy setting, only those users whose security descriptor matches the configured specified value can access the log.